 During the programme

-Content of the Teacher Education in German programme
+Content of Teacher Education in German

 The main phase of the programme consists of literature, teaching methodology, German culture, linguistics, second language acquisition and language proficiency.